-In addition to the experimental μ-SLS test bed being developed in the NDML, new molecular scale models are under development to quantify and certify the μ-SLS process.
-Modeling of the μ-SLS process is challenging because most macroscale models of SLS contain assumptions that are no longer valid when the size of the particles being sintered is smaller than the wavelength of the laser used to sinter them.
-Therefore, in modeling the μ-SLS process we must account for the wave nature of light and cannot rely on the ray tracing models commonly used to model the SLS process.
-Also, heat transfer in the μ-SLS process is dominated by near-field radiation due to the diffraction of the light off the nanoparticles in the powder bed and the ultrafast lasers that are used in the μ-SLS system.
-This means that the assumptions of heat transfer by conduction and far-field radiation in the macroscale SLS systems are no longer valid for the μ-SLS system.
-Finally, the agglomeration of nanoparticles in the powder bed must be accurately modeled in order to precisely predict the formation of defects in the final parts produced.
-The figure on the left shows a simulation of the formation of the nanoparticle powder bed, which aligns well with the measured particle distribution in the actual powder bed.
-Overall, the goal of this modeling effort in the NDML is to predict the quality of a part produced for any given processing conditions in order to produce parts that are “born certified” and do not require post fabrication testing.
+In addition to the experimental μ-SLS testbed itself, we have developed new NP-scale models of the μ-SLS build process.
+Modeling the μ-SLS process is challenging because most macroscale models of the SLS process rely on assumptions that are no longer valid when the size of the particles involved is smaller than the wavelength of the laser being used to sinter them.
+In modeling the μ-SLS process we must account both for the wave nature of light and the fact that the heat transfer in the μ-SLS process is dominated by particle-to-particle contact resistances, which change significantly as the NPs start to sinter together.
+Finally, the agglomeration of nano-particles in the powder bed must be accurately modeled in order to precisely predict the formation of defects in the final parts produced.
+The discrete element simulations coupled with finite element heat transfer models of the laser interaction with the NPs are used to determine how heat is generated within the NP bed and how that heat causes a rise in the bed temperature.
+Phase-field modelling is then used to predict how the nanoparticles in the μ-SLS powder bed will fuse together during the sintering operation.
+This modeling involves simulations of the laser-nanoparticle interactions, heat transfer within the powder bed, and nanoparticle sintering, to predict final part formation.
+The goal of this modeling effort is to be able to predict the quality of a part produced using any given processing conditions, in order to produce parts that are “born certified”.